When Distance Distracts: Representation Distance Bias in BT-Loss for Reward Models: Method

 As $w_i$ directly removes the multiplicative factor from the representation distance, the update size does not depend on this magnitude.

-\paragraph{Representation Distance Proxy.} However, computing $w_i$ is impractical for large datasets, as it requires additional backward operations to obtain per-sample gradient information.
-Given the established connection $\|\nabla_{\theta} (r_w - r_l)\| \propto \| h_w - h_l\|$ in Sec~\ref{sec:gradient-norm}, we consider $\| h_w - h_l\|$ as a direct proxy, and define the pair-wise weight
+\paragraph{Representation Distance Proxy.} Computing $w_i$ is impractical at scale, as it requires additional backward operations to obtain per-sample gradient information.
+Instead, analysis in Sec~\ref{sec:gradient-norm} establishes that it is well-approximated by the final-layer representation distance: $\|\nabla_{\theta} (r_w - r_l)\| \propto \| h_w - h_l\|$ (Eq.~\ref{eq:decomp}).
+We therefore consider $\| h_w - h_l\|$ as a direct proxy, and define the pair-wise weight

-This proxy offers three key advantages.
-First, it is \textbf{simple and efficient}: $(h_w-h_l)$ can be obtained conveniently during the forward pass without additional computations.
-Second, it is \textbf{empirically justified}: beyond theoretical derivations in Eq.~\ref{eq:decomp}, we provide empirical evidence that this proxy is well-correlated with the full representation distance $\|\nabla_{\theta} (r_w-r_l)\|$ in Appendix~\ref{(app:full-proxy)}.
-Third and importantly, this proxy is not just approximate but exact at the linear score head (Eq.~\ref{eq:score_grad_norm}).
-Since the score head directly controls the reward prediction, it is also natural to view its gradient as a convenient normalization signal.

-Finally, the use of $\| h_w - h_l\|$ admits an \textbf{alternative, simple interpretation}.
-As this proxy corresponds to the final layer embedding distance between the response pair, it provides an intuitive viewpoint.
-Pairs with small embedding differences often correlate with responses that are e.g., close in form, structure, semantics, etc, such as the Reasoning example shown in Figure~\ref{fig:main}.
-From our analysis, their updates are inherently weak under the BT objective.
-Normalizing by $\frac{1}{ \|h_w-h_l)\|}$ compensates for this and upweights such pairs, allowing the training signal to allocate more attention to fine-grained distinctions.
-Conversely, highly dissimilar responses naturally receive large updates and are thus down-weighted, reducing the tendency to overemphasize superficial differences in representation space.
-Appendix~\ref{(app:intuition)} further expands on the motivation.
+This proxy offers three key advantages: (1) \textbf{Efficient.} $(h_w-h_l)$ is available from the forward pass without additional computations.
+(2) \textbf{Well-founded.} This proxy is not just approximate but \textit{exact} at the linear score head (Eq.~\ref{eq:score_grad_norm}).
+Since the score head directly produces the reward prediction, it is natural to view its gradient as a normalization signal.
+(3) Admits an \textbf{intuitive interpretation}. $\| h_w - h_l\|$ corresponds to the final-layer representation distance between the response pair.
+Small representation gaps often arise when responses are close in surface form or semantics (e.g., the Reasoning pair in Figure~\ref{fig:main}), which are precisely the fine-grained distinctions that are hardest for the model to separate.
+Normalizing by $\frac{1}{ \|h_w-h_l)\|}$ prevents further suppressing the update strength by upweighting such subtle but decisive pairs.
+Conversely, highly dissimilar responses that naturally induce large BT updates and are therefore downweighted, reducing the tendency to overemphasize superficial differences in representation space.